RISC-KC/basic_rv32s/guidelines/development_log.md

 I tried to run Behavior Simulation, but it felt very different, so I suspected a clock connectivity issue; anyway, the CPU code is exactly what ran correctly in the tb, and the SoC produced expected values in iverilog too, so I moved straight to Synthesis.

-Possibly constraint-related… timing not met, so I added constraints in XDC, and then ran Implementation hoping it would come out better.
+Possibly constraint-related... timing not met, so I added constraints in XDC, and then ran Implementation hoping it would come out better.
 ```xdc
 create_generated_clock -name clk_50mhz -source [get_ports clk] -divide_by 2 [get_pins clk_50mhz_reg/Q]